Tahoe Yoga Shala Teaching Staff

 YogaMama Gina is a 500 hour Yoga Teacher specializing in Family Yoga, Magical Yoga Pregnancy, Yoga for Birth, and Family Relations Yoga Educator.
 She is also a LifeLong Happiness Coach and Master Transformational Chakra Energy Healer.
 YogaMama Gina lives with her four beautiful children and loving husband in Tahoe six months of the year and six months of the year in Bahia de Caraquez, Manabi, Ecuador where she is Founder and Lead Instructor for Sukasana.org: Family Friendly Yoga and Surf Retreats.
 YogaMama Gina also has a great love for herbs and other natural remedies such as Young Living essential oils and Juice Plus supplements.
 She has been meditating since birth with the Little Angel: Reverend Lillian Angeline and practicing Yoga since 1998.
 Some of her most notable teachers are Yogananda, Sai Baba, Ama, JOY Ravelli of Purusha Yoga, Jane Austin of San Francisco, and His Holiness the 13th Dali Lama.
 YogaMama Gina thanks her students for being her students and her masters for being her masters.
 She looks forward to sharing her knowledge of ancient Vedic Technology for living an amazingly magical life where you are an amazing manifester of your True intentions with unconditional love attention!
 Please feel free to contact her to book privates or find out what her weekly class offerings might be.
 Much unconditional love and rainbow butterflies!

 Laura came to Yoga after 15 years of disciplined gymnastic training.
 In 2003, after completing her initial 200 hours of training with Pacific Yoga, she took her strong foundation in alignment principals and applied it to various styles of vinyasa yoga including Ashtanga, Tripsichore and Universal.
 In 2008 she dedicated herself wholeheartedly to the Ashtanga Yoga method under the guidance of Seattle based teacher, Troy Lucero.
 In 2012 she deepened her practice at Richard Freeman's 200-hour Teacher Intensive.
-In 2014 and 2015 she completed an additional 200 hours of study with Tim Miller in his Intermediate and Advance Series trainings.
+In 2014-2018 she completed an additional 200+ hours of study with Tim Miller in his Primary, Intermediate and Advanced Series Trainings.
+In 2016 she made her first pilgrimage to Mysore, India to practice with Saraswathi Jois.
+In 2019 the Shala became a Yoga Alliance Registered Yoga School and hosted its inaugural 200-hour RYT Ashtanga Yoga Primary Series Teacher Training with Laura as one of its lead teachers.
 Complementing her strong vinyasa background is Laura's Level 1 and Level 2 iRest Yoga Nidra Teacher Training with Richard Miller.
-When outside the Shala, Laura enjoys spending time outdoors with her husband and two Australian Shepherds, experimenting in the kitchen, chanting and playing the harmonium.
+When outside the Shala, Laura enjoys spending time outdoors with her husband and three Australian Shepherds, experimenting in the kitchen, chanting and playing the harmonium.

 Tara Hostnik moved to South Lake Tahoe in December 2016 after living and working in Sequoia National Park for 7 years.
 As a naturalist and outdoor educator, Tara was moved by the stunning backdrop of the Sierra, Giant Sequoia trees and the playful park community to grow her yoga practice.
 What started out as a means for exercise turned into a powerful tool to guide her spiritual development, strength, recovery from injuries and confidence.
 Nature is her inspiration and she strives to connect her students to the outdoors during her classes.
 She received her yoga teacher training from Peak Beings in 2014 on the Big Island of Hawaii and returns most years to assist the training.
 If not in the yoga studio, Tara is out playing in her new backyard whether skiing, hiking, running, biking, paddleboarding or soaking in a hot spring.